Backlash (2020): Raw

-On the following Raw, Randy Orton declared that he was now "the greatest wrestler ever" after winning "The Greatest Wrestling Match Ever."
+On the following Raw, Randy Orton declared that he was now "the greatest wrestler ever" after winning "The Greatest Wrestling Match Ever".
 Christian then came out and asked him what kind of friend Orton was.
 Orton taunted him by stating Christian's desire to have one more match and, since Christian was not medically cleared, challenged him to an unsanctioned match later on the show.
 Christian was convinced by Big Show and Ric Flair to accept the fight for Edge, who legitimately tore his triceps at Backlash.
 At the start of the match, Flair, who was in Christian's corner, performed a low blow on Christian and Orton performed a Punt on him to quickly win the match.
 Following the match, paramedics tended to Christian and stretchered him out of the Performance Center.
 After recovering from his triceps tear, Edge returned at the 2021 Royal Rumble, where he and Orton entered at number one and two, respectively.
 The two brawled at ringside, and Edge injured Orton's leg, taking Orton out for the majority of the match.
 Orton returned in the closing moments of the match where he attempted to eliminate Edge, however, Edge countered and eliminated Orton to win the men's Royal Rumble match.
 Unsatisfied, Orton challenged Edge to a rubber match on the following night's Raw, where thanks to a distraction by Alexa Bliss (as part of a storyline between Orton, Bliss, and "The Fiend" Bray Wyatt), Edge defeated Orton, putting an end to their rivalry.

 Also on Raw, Asuka defended the Raw Women's Championship in a rematch against Nia Jax.
 During the match, Jax shoved referee John Cone for refusing to count the pin despite Asuka's foot clearly under the bottom rope.
 As Cone was about to disqualify her, Asuka rolled up Jax and Cone made a fast count for Asuka to retain once again.

 After a month of competing in the "anything you can do, we can do better" tournament with both teams at a tiebreaker, Raw Tag Team Champions The Street Profits (Angelo Dawkins and Montez Ford) agreed to defend the titles against The Viking Raiders (Ivar and Erik) the following week, at the behest of Big Show, where The Street Profits retained, after which, Andrade and Angel Garza attacked The Street Profits.

+As a result of costing Bobby Lashley his WWE Championship match at Backlash, Lana was blamed by MVP for Lashley's loss.
+Lashley then said that he wanted a divorce from Lana before leaving.

+After The IIconics (Billie Kay and Peyton Royce) won their match, they challenged Bayley and Sasha Banks for the WWE Women's Tag Team Championship.
+The match was scheduled for the following week, where Banks and Bayley retained.
+After the match, Banks challenged Asuka for the Raw Women's Championship, which was made official for The Horror Show at Extreme Rules.